 Notes issued under the Programme (other than the CSD Notes) will be represented on issue by one or more Global Notes that may be delivered to a common depositary or common safekeeper for Euroclear and Clearstream, Luxembourg.
 Except in the circumstances described in each Global Note, investors will not be entitled to receive Notes in definitive form.
-Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Note held through it.
-While the Notes (other than the CSD Notes) are represented by a Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.
+Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.